keenanwoodall/Coroutween/README.md

 A 💩 tweening library for Unity - only made for the pun, don't actually use it.

 ### How to use it
-Make sure you have `using Beans.Unity.Tweening;` at the top of your script
+Make sure you have `using Coroutween;` at the top of your script

 After that, you have a few options for how to tween stuff.
 In the following examples I'll show how to change the FOV of a camera with each approach.